openebs/openebs/contribute/CONTRIBUTING-TO-KUBERNETES-OPENEBS-PROVISIONER.md

    - Reference the issue number along with a brief description in your commits.

 ### Submit a Pull request
-   - If you are contributing to the kubernetes project for the first time then you need to sign [CNCF CLA](https://identity.linuxfoundation.org/projects/cncf) otherwise you can proceed to the next steps.
+   - If you are contributing to the Kubernetes project for the first time then you need to sign [CNCF CLA](https://identity.linuxfoundation.org/projects/cncf) otherwise you can proceed to the next steps.
    - Rebase your development branch
    - Submit the PR from the development branch to the `kubernetes-incubator/external-storage:master`
    - Update the PR as per comments given by reviewers.
    - Once the PR is accepted, close the branch.

 ### Sync openebs/external-storage repository
-   - You can request to `openebs/external-storage` maintainer/Owners to sync up the `openebs/external-storage` repository.
+   - You can remove to `openebs/external-storage` maintainer/owners to synchronize the `openebs/external-storage` repository.
    - Your changes will appear in `openebs/external-storage` once it is synced.

 # Git cheat sheet:
-Fork the `kubernetes-incubator/external-storage` repository into your account, referred in the below instructions as $user.
+Fork the `kubernetes-incubator/external-storage` repository  into your account $user as referred in the following instructions.

 ### Setting up Development Environment for OpenEBS volume provisioner